 Soon, part of phase two will include a module on race and racism, topics that Holt frequently discusses in post-adoption webinars, but that we are now working more intentionally and thoroughly into our parent education materials.

-“We are trying to teach parents how to have open communication about race in a regular, normal way,” Steve says.
+“We are trying to teach parents how to have open communication about race in a regular, normal way,” says Steve Kalb, Holt’s former director of post-adoption services.
 “The more parents talk about race, the more normal those types of discussions become.”

 Steve says that not all discussions from a parent to an adoptee about race have to be serious or long.
 It can be as simple as acknowledging the role race and racial stereotypes play in movies, television shows or YouTube videos.